-This blog post is part of a multi-part article series designed to help you understand how the WordPress CMS platform can help your small business grow and succeed online.
+This blog post is part of a comprehensive multi-part series of articles designed to help you understand how the WordPress platform can help your small business achieve its business goals online.

-In this blog post, we present some surprising facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses and people use WordPress today.
+In this article, we present some statistics about WordPress that will help you understand why millions of businesses around the world use WordPress to power their business websites and what kind of businesses are using WordPress today.

-- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress offers users the choice of two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- There are well over sixty million installations of WordPress worldwide.
-This number grows significantly everyday.
+- There are well over 60 million installations of WordPress.
+This number is growing everyday.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites worldwide are built with WordPress.